BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern/6-reference.md

 # Reference

-There are many different ``Pattern``, I will only discuss some of them which I find most important.
+There are many different [Pattern](http://doc.sccode.org/Classes/Pattern.html), I will only discuss some of them which I find most important.
 The official [documentation of SuperCollider](https://doc.sccode.org/) is not always super helpful but the tutorial [Understanding Streams, Patterns and Events](https://doc.sccode.org/Tutorials/Streams-Patterns-Events1.html) is an excellent source to get started.

 ## Primary Pattern